mt1022/cubar/README.md

 <!-- badges: end -->

 ### Overview
-cubar is a package for codon usage bias analysis in R. Main features are listed as follows:
+cubar is a package for codon usage bias analysis in R. Main features are as follows:

 - Codon level analyses
-    - Support NCBI and custom genetic codes
-    - Calculate tRNA weights
+    - Calculate tRNA weights;
-    - Calculate relative synonymous codon usage (RSCU)
+    - Calculate relative synonymous codon usage (RSCU);
-    - Machine learning-based inference of optimal codons
+    - Machine learning-based inference of optimal codons;
-    - Visualization codon-anticodon pairing relationships
+    - Visualization codon-anticodon pairing relationships;
 - Gene level analyses
-    - Codon frequency matrix
+    - Tabulate codon frequency of each coding sequence;
-    - Codon Adaptation Index (CAI)
+    - Measure codon usage similarity to highly expressed genes with Codon Adaptation Index (CAI);
-    - Mean Codon Stabilization Coefficients (CSCg)
+    - Quantify the influnce of codon usage on mRNA stability with Mean Codon Stabilization Coefficients (CSCg);
-    - Effective number of codons (ENC)
+    - Measure codon usage bias with the nonparametric index Effective number of codons (ENC);
-    - Fraction of optimal codons (Fop)
+    - Measure the fraction of pre-determined optimal codons (Fop) in each sequence;
-    - GC content at 4-fold degenerate sites (GC4d)
+    - Overall GC content (GC) or that 3rd synonymous positions (GC3s) or 4-fold degenerate sites (GC4d);
-    - tRNA Adaptation Index (tAI)
+    - Quantify whether codon suage matches tRNA availability using tRNA Adaptation Index (tAI);
+- Utilities
+    - Sliding window analysis of codon usage within a coding sequence;
+    - Optimize codon usage based on optimal codons for heterologous expression;

+Main advantages of `cubar` are as follows:
+- Process large datasets (>10,0000 sequences) efficiently using the `Biostrings` and `data.table` backends;
+- Support genetic codes cataloged by [NCBI](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) as well as custom ones;
+- Integrate with other data analysis or bioinformatic packages in the R ecosystem;

 ### Dependencies
 Depends